UAE solidifies global leadership in aviation, tourism in 2025

 PHOTO

-Dubai International (DXB) handled a record 95.2 million passengers in 2025, up 3.1 percent year-on-year, marking the busiest year in the airport’s history and the highest annual international passenger traffic ever recorded by any airport.
+Dubai International (DXB) handled a record 95.2 million passengers in 2025, up 3.1 per cent year-on-year, marking the busiest year in the airport’s history and the highest annual international passenger traffic ever recorded by any airport, reported WAM.

 Ras Al Khaimah International Airport surpassed the one million passenger mark for the first time, handling 1.3 million travellers in 2025.
 The airport also expanded its scheduled network to 16 international destinations, including India, Pakistan, Saudi Arabia, Russia and Egypt.